Ingress

 The ingress-nginx controller has been installed.

-You can watch the status by running 'kubectl --namespace default get services -o wide -w nginx-ingress-ingress-nginx-controller'
+You can watch the status by running 'kubectl get service --namespace ingress-nginx ingress-nginx-controller --output wide --watch'

 An example Ingress that makes use of the controller: